nescode/hellodjango/python_basics.md

 - Implementation started in 1989

 ## Features
-Python is clearly and powerful object-oriented programming language compare to java, ruby, php, asp.net and perl.
+Python is clearly a powerful object-oriented programming language compare to java, ruby, php, asp.net and perl.
 Some of the notable features of Python are:

 - Write once and run everywhere.
 - Uses an elegant syntax, making the programs you write easier to read.